Benex254/yt-x/README.md

 **Features:**

-- [ ] Add like video functionality
+- [x] Add like video functionality
-- [ ] Add subscribe to channel functionality
 - [x] Use a JSON file to store custom playlists in order to allow more features
 - [ ] Handle visit channel in browser option
-- [ ] Update script option
+- [x] Update script option
+- [ ] Add ability to generate mixes based on a video

 **Fix:**